ch-stark/gitops-rbac-example/blog/blog.md

 It is recommended - when working with RHACM -  to develop a blueprint regarding the different Roles which are working with RHACM.
 At the following we would like to give some guidelines knowing that especially in smaller teams those roles might be implemented by a smaller number of real persons.

-It needs to be mentioned that even if you have defined the Personas it needs to be clarified that the implemented Cluster-Roles can certainly differ a lot so we will at the end only have some suggestions.
+It needs to be mentioned that even if you have defined the Personas it needs to be clarified that the implemented Cluster-Roles can certainly differ a lot so we will - at the end - only have some suggestions.
+The following page provides an excellent more detailled [overview](https://www.ibm.com/docs/en/cloud-paks/cp-management/2.3.x?topic=started-personas-use-cases) of the different Personas which are theoretically possible.

 Also note that you might not implement some roles using ClusterRoles/RoleBindings but you might set those permissions directly at Git-level.
 E.g. a Role is allowed to place Resources into some path/branch within a Git-repository.